 Chartered Accountants typically are considered to be Accountants, however, I would say Accounting is the least a Chartered Accountant could do.

 Internal Audits are quite vital in the UAE because business owners want to ensure that their processes are working fine and their business managers are doing the right thing!
 So great scope for Internal Audit.

 There are also a lot of other roles like – Business Analysts, Price Analysts, Finance Analysts, Investment Analysts, and so on.

 Now with VAT, there is a great need in this space as well.
 Companies also hire professional Cost Controlling professionals who are mainly Chartered Accountants.
-So, the scope for Chartered Accountants and even semi-qualified CAs are endless.
+So, the scope for Chartered Accountants and even semi-qualified CAs is endless.
 It all depends on your ATTITUDE and APPROACH.

 A lot of people don’t even try moving out of their comfort zone.
-I genuinely believe that - If you explore the world, there is a lot of value placed in learning, a lot of learning placed in traveling and a lot of value placed in exploring something different.
+I genuinely believe that – If you explore the world, there is a lot of value placed in learning, a lot of learning placed in traveling, and a lot of value placed in exploring something different.
 So, it makes sense to try and explore newer things.

-And you become a much better person and develop a better personality as you move, migrate, travel and go to another city or country and choose to work there.
+And you become a much better person and develop a better personality as you move, migrate, travel, and go to another city or country and choose to work there.

 I chose Dubai because it is a very diverse country with people from almost 200 different nationalities…And this is the place to be in!